-Advanced engineering studies will continue to be the emphasis of this year's work program, as well as preparations necessary to advance permitting activities for the Ixtaca project.
-The Company is also conducting an exploration drill program to test for additional high grade vein structures immediately adjacent to known mineralisation and the Amended PEA pit.
+Almaden has sufficient cash on hand to conduct its development plans for the next fiscal year at lxtaca.
+Advanced engineering studies will continue to be the emphasis of this year's work program, as well as preparations necessary to advance permitting activities for the lxtaca project.
+The Company will also continue the exploration drill program to test for additional high grade vein structures immediately adjacent to known mineralisation within and around the Amended PEA pit.